billythemusical/recode-fa23/syllabus.md

 In regards to tardiness, please notify me immediately if you will have issues getting to 370 Jay St. on time.
 If you are more than 15 minutes late, you will be counted absent for the day.

+# <h> ITP/IMA Code of Conduct </h>

+Let's take a minute to discuss the [ITP/IMA Code of Conduct](https://itpnyu.github.io/ITP-IMA-Code-of-Conduct/community_statement).
+This important information will inform much of how we conduct ourselves in the classroom in how we approach our work and one another as well as the context in which we find ourselves.

+---
 **STATEMENT OF ACADEMIC INTEGRITY**

 Plagiarism is presenting someone else’s work as though it were your own.
 More specifically, plagiarism is to present as your own: A sequence of words quoted without quotation marks from another writer or a paraphrased passage from another writer’s work or facts, ideas or images composed by someone else.
 More information can be found on Tisch’s page regarding Academic Integrity (http://tisch.nyu.edu/faculty/academic-integ).